HungHoang108/luxelane-frontend/README.md

 ## Features

 1. Get all products, find a single products, sort products by categories, sort products by price
-2. Register for a new customer account, login with Email and password
+2. Register for a new account, login with Email and password
 3. Customer account can create new product
 4. Admin can create, delete and edit product.
 Testing account:
    - Email: admin@mail.com
    - Password: admin123
 5. Add product to cart, remove products, update products's quantity in cart
+6. Light/Dark mode
+7.

 ## Future features

 - Favourite
 - Check out route and payment
-- User profile route

 ## Instruction to run the app